-4 Experimental Results
+3.4 Experimental Results

 To the best of our knowledge, no Java compiler currently available provides the UTF transformations considered in this paper.
-There is no published work (except [14]) about the potential of these transformations on Java optimisation.
+There is no published work (except Long and O'Boyle (2001)) about the potential of these transformations on Java optimisation.
 Therefore, no direct comparison can be made between the heuristic search algorithm and the others.
 Instead, we give absolute performance improvement and evaluate how quickly good points are found.

-In order to evaluate the search algorithm, we develop a source-to-source Java restructurer using iterative optimisation.
+In order to evaluate the search algorithm, we develop an Adaptive Optimisation Framework for Java (AOF-Java), which is a source-to-source Java restructurer using iterative optimisation.
 It interprets the UTF schedules into transformation sequences and applies them to the target program.
-The program will then be executed with time recorded.
+The program will then be executed, with execution time recorded.

 The experiments were conducted within two environments, one is Java 2 Runtime Environment with Java Hotspot Client VM (1.3.0) running on RedHat Linux 6.3 in Intel Celeron (533MHz) with 128M RAM.
-The other is Java 2 Runtime Environment with Java Hotspot Client VM (1.4.1.1\01) running on MS-Windows 2000 in PentiumPro (200MHz) with 96M RAM.
+The other is Java 2 Runtime Environment with Java Hotspot Client VM (1.4.1.1_01) running on MS-Windows 2000 in PentiumPro (200MHz) with 96M RAM.

-Sixteen code segments were chosen from two widelyused benchmark suites, namely Java Grande Forum Benchmark Suite (JGF)[5] and Livermore[13].
-For each benchmark, the algorithm evaluated the first 100 points it reached in the corresponding optimisation space.
+Sixteen code segments were chosen from two widely-used benchmark suites, namely Java Grande Forum Benchmark Suite (JGF) (Bull et al. (2000)) and Livermore (Livermore benchmark).
+They are summarised in Figure 3.
+For each benchmark, the algorithm evaluated the first 100 (Budget in Figure 2) legal points it reached in the corresponding optimisation space.
 This search process takes about 20 to 50 minutes, depending on the benchmarks.